dmlc/dlpack/docs/source/python_spec.rst

-   because the DLPack C exchange API operates at the C extension level, we need direct interaction between the array framework ``PyObject*`` and DLPack, as a result it is harder to implement the C Exchange API through ctypes (because ctypes releases GIL by default and sometimes in non-free-threading environment, GIL is needed to interact with the Python C API).
+   because the DLPack C exchange API operates at the C extension level, we need direct interaction between the array framework ``PyObject*`` and DLPack, as a result it is harder to implement the C Exchange API through ctypes (because ctypes release thread state by default which is needed to interact with the Python C API).

 A reference implementations of the C Exchange API in frameworks: